Marengo trial: Substantive sessions

 The substantive court sessions began on 22 March 2021.

 On 11 June 2021, the lawyers of Nabil B. requested substitution of the judges in the trial for bias.
 This request was denied a week later.

 Youssef Taghi, cousin and media lawyer of Ridouan Taghi, was arrested in October 2021 because Ridouan Taghi communicated with the outside world through him and, among other things, made preparations for a violent escape attempt.

 On 29 March 2022, the lawyers of Mohamed Razzouki ceased active defense.
 They disagreed with not being allowed to hear the partner of the crown witness.

 On 20 April 2023, Weski responded for the last time in the trial on behalf of her clients Taghi, Mao, and Mario R. A day later, she was arrested on suspicion of participating in a criminal organization.
 Taghi is said to have used her to communicate with the outside world.
 She then ceased the defense of Taghi.
 Michael Ruperti, Sjoerd van Berge Henegouwen, and Arthur van Biezen took over the defense not much later.
 However, after six months, they ceased the defense again because the court did not grant their request to postpone the trial for nine months so that they could familiarize themselves with the case.
 As a result, Taghi had no lawyer for the remaining part of the trial.

 On 27 February 2024, the court rendered its judgment in the case.

 Second instance

-In April 2025, one of Taghi's new lawyers, Vito Shukrula, was arrested on suspision of participating in Taghi's criminal organization.
+In April 2025, one of Taghi's new lawyers, Vito Shukrula, was arrested on suspicion of participating in Taghi's criminal organization.